tkumata/raspi-stat/README.md

 ./cpu-config.sh performance
 ```

 I recommend myondemand.
 And I do not recommend ondemand.
-Because up_threshold is 50 when ondemand and cpu freq increases soon very much.
+Because up_threshold is 50 when ondemand.
+And cpu freq increases soon very much.
 Even if device is idling.
 So temperature also increases.
+Or if you change governor ondemand > performance > ondemand, up_threshold is 95.
+But sampling_down_factor is 50.
+So OS keeps overclock for a while.
+As the result of it, temperature become hot.

 ## raspi-stat.sh